department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 <div class="va-introtext">

-If you have a service-connected disability and you’re currently in predischarge status, you can file a claim for disability benefits 90 to 180 days before you leave the military.
+If you have a service-connected disability and you’re currently in pre-discharge status, you can file a claim for disability benefits 180 to 90 days before you leave the military.
 This may help speed up the claim decision process so you can get your benefits sooner.
 Find out how to file a claim through the Benefits Delivery at Discharge (BDD) program, depending on where you're stationed.

 </div>